 |---|---|

-| GH deficiency | Gold-standard: restores normal growth in children, normalizes body composition and metabolism in adults |
+| GH deficiency | Gold-standard: restores normal growth in children, normalizes body composition and metabolism in adults (Molitch 2011, PMID 21602453) |

-| Bone density | Long-term improvements in BMD in deficient patients |
+| Bone density | Long-term BMD improvements in deficient patients on extended replacement (Johannsson 2022 KIMS, PMID 35368070) |

 For non-deficient adults seeking GH-pathway benefits, growth hormone secretagogue peptides (sermorelin, CJC+ipamorelin, tesamorelin) offer most of the upside with fewer side effects and without axis shutdown.